JuliaCon/www.juliacon.org/2023/tickets.md

-# JuliaCon 2022: Registration
+# JuliaCon 2023: Registration

-Tickets will be free, but registration is required to access the conference.
-Free registration will give you access to all the workshops and talks.
-We also ask that if you have the means, you "buy" a ticket which will serve as a donation to the project.
-Donations are not required but they support, among other things, the infrastructure to test, build, and ship Julia, and initiatives like Julia Summer of Code, Diversity and Inclusion, and the Julia Community Prize!
+JuliaCon 2023 is back in person at MIT, ticket prices are shown below for both Early Bird and Regular prices.
+Please only select a student ticket if you are a registered student.
+We have a limited number of student tickets and want to make the conference accessible to those who need them.

 ~~~
-<div id="eventbrite-widget-container-265892129517"></div>
+<div id="eventbrite-widget-container-454009814577"></div>

 <script src="https://www.eventbrite.com/static/widgets/eb_widgets.js"></script>